-Imminent hazards are work conditions that, if not corrected, could result in an accident causing severe or permanently disabling injury or death.
+Imminent hazards are work conditions that, if not corrected, could result in an incident causing severe or permanently disabling injury, or death.
 When an imminent hazard is found or the contractor permits repeated occurrences of a hazardous condition, the Caltrans representative should take the following steps:

-- Advise the contractor orally of the condition and the need for correction. - Remove all Caltrans employees from the hazardous exposure.

-- If the contractor complies, document the incident in the project's safety audit with appropriate references in Form CEM-4501, "Resident Engineer's Daily Report."
+- Advise the contractor orally of the condition and the need for correction. - Remove all Caltrans employees from the hazardous exposure. - If the contractor complies, document the incident in the project's safety review report with appropriate references in Form CEM-0606, "Construction Safety Checklists," by using the application and either Form CEM-4501, "Resident Engineer's Daily Report Asst.
+Resident Engineer's Daily Report," or Form CEM-4601, "Assistant Resident Engineer's Daily Report."
 Document the unsafe work condition, discussions with the contractor, and how and when the unsafe condition was corrected. - If the contractor does not comply, temporarily suspend the affected operation.
-Confirm the suspension order in writing to the contractor. - Document the incident and the action taken in the resident engineer's daily report.
-Document the unsafe work condition, discussions with the contractor, and how and when the unsafe condition was corrected.
+Confirm the suspension order in writing to the contractor.

 Whenever it is necessary to suspend a contractor's operation, notify the CSC, resident engineer, and the construction engineer of the hazardous condition and the actions taken.
-Verify that all contractual remedies to address the contractor's safety issues have been exhausted and documentation fully prepared and filed before considering notifying Cal/OSHA.
+Verify that all contractual remedies to address the contractor's safety issues have been exhausted and documentation is fully prepared and filed before considering notifying Cal/OSHA.
 Involve the CSC as a checker in the process to verify nothing was overlooked.
 Get permission from the construction manager before calling Cal/OSHA.
 These actions will limit potential multi-employer liability against Caltrans.
 Notify the Division of Construction safety engineer about the actions taken.
-Place safety audits, including all details leading up to the suspension and copies of orders, in Category 6, "Safety," of the contract files.
+Place the safety review report, including all details leading to the suspension, and copies of orders in Category 6, "Safety," of the contract files.